Starting the Body Program

 If your insurance company approves your GLP-1 treatment after that first step, great!
 If they don't, our partner will continue to work on your behalf.
 Our partner will see if your insurer requires additional information or will cover a different GLP-1 medication if prescribed.

-It depends on which medication is prescribed:
+It depends on which medication is prescribed, as some medications are only available when paying cash:

-These costs do not include the monthly Body membership fee of $145/mo.
+You may also opt to pay cash for branded GLP-1s such as Ozempic, Zepbound, Wegovy, and Saxenda pens.
+Without insurance coverage, branded GLP-1s typically cost about $900ā$1,500 per month of treatment.
 There are savings cards that branded GLP-1 drug manufacturers may provide to help reduce costs.
+The use of a manufacturer savings card may require having commercial insurance.
 Each pharmacy may apply these savings cards differently, so your final costs can vary depending on where the medication is ultimately filled.

 Due to several factors, it's difficult to say precisely when you'll get medications after prior authorization is approved.
 Our partner works with a nationwide network of pharmacies to find the fastest way of getting you started with your medication.

 We understand that an insurance denial can be frustrating, but we want you to know that our partner will exhaust all options on your behalf.
-There are a few possible options if your request is denied:
+There are a few possible options if your request is denied:Ā

-Your provider will determine if you’re eligible for another type of GLP-1 medication and, if clinically appropriate, write a new prescription.
-Then, our partner will see if the new medication is covered or if you’ll need to go through prior authorization again.
-If you do, our partner will take care of the coverage request.
+Your provider will determine if youāre eligible for another GLP-1 medication and, if clinically appropriate, write a new prescription.
+Then, our partner will see if the new medication is covered or if youāll need to go through prior authorization again.
+If you do, our partner will take care of the coverage request.Ā

 A patient may not meet the insurance company's requirements for treatment.